dead-claudia/thallium/docs/cli.md

 tl --require ./load-env.js tests/**/*.js
 ```

 In the event this module does asynchronous work, you can also default-export a thenable that resolves when you're done.
 This will block all further loading until the module finishes, so make sure it does resolve eventually.
+It can come in handy when you want to use Rollup to build your modules before running the tests.

 ## Transpilers